I am a student Applying for a WBC Scholarship

 - have achieved a GPA of 90 or higher

-- show demonstrated proficiency in business and math courses
+- show demonstrated proficiency in any business/math courses taken

-- achieve a combined minimum SAT score of 1000 (for Math and Verbal) or ACT greater than 21
+- achieve a minimum Total SAT score ≥1000 or Composite ACT score ≥19

 - be a demonstrated leader (in academic or extracurricular activities)